dovecot/documentation/docs/core/config/mailbox/formats/maildir.md

 `~/Maildir/foo/bar/new/mAildir/{new,cur,tmp}/`, which would then have no overlap with the mail folder `foo/bar`.

-`DIRNAME` affects INBOX slightly differently.
-Without `DIRNAME`, INBOX will be stored at `~/Maildir/{new,cur,tmp}/`, but when `DIRNAME` is specified, we get an extra path component `INBOX/` immediately prior to the `DIRNAME` value, so in the example above INBOX would be stored at `~/Maildir/INBOX/mAildir/{new,cur,tmp}/`.
+[[setting,mailbox_directory_name]] affects INBOX slightly differently.
+If unset, INBOX will be stored at `~/Maildir/{new,cur,tmp}`, but when [[setting,mailbox_directory_name]] is specified, we get an extra path component `INBOX/` immediately prior to the [[setting,mailbox_directory_name]] value.
+In the example above INBOX would be stored at `~/Maildir/INBOX/mAildir/{new,cur,tmp}/`.

-The value for `DIRNAME` should be chosen carefully so as to minimise the chances of clashing with mail folder names.
+The value for [[setting,mailbox_directory_name]] should be chosen carefully so as to minimise the chances of clashing with mail folder names.
 In the example here, unusual upper/lower casing has been used.

 ### Multiple Namespaces pointing to INBOX